USEPA/useeio-widgets/charts/charts.md

 You now have two options for viewing the widgets locally.

 <b>Option 1:</b> Start a server using the command <code>npm run server</code>.
 Then open the default port (8080) at http://localhost:8080 in your browser to see the widgets.
 Your command window will become inoperable since it is running a server.
-Open a new command window to issue further commands.
+Open a new command window (by clicking plus) to issue further commands.

 <b>Option 2:</b> View at the following URL if the "io" folder resides in your webroot.